garylirocks/quickrefs/azure-compute.markdown

   - 99.95% SLA (connectivity to at least one instance 99.95% of the time)
   - Multiple VMs in an availability set are spread across Fault Domains and Update Domains
+    - The maximum fault domain count is depended on region
+    - The maximum update domain count is 20
   - The VMs in a set should perform identical functionalities and have the same software installed
+  - You can only add a VM to an availability set when creating a VM, you can't add an existing VM to an availability set
   - Combine a Load Balancer with an availability set

   ![Availability Sets](images/azure-vm_availability_sets.png)